 What is Team Sky and Froome’s explanation?

-Team Sky has said in its statement that “There is considerable evidence to show that there are significant and unpredictable variations in the way salbutamol is metabolised and excreted.
+Team Sky has said in its initial statement that “There is considerable evidence to show that there are significant and unpredictable variations in the way salbutamol is metabolised and excreted.

 “As a result, the use of permissible dosages of salbutamol can sometimes result in elevated urinary concentrations, which require explanation.
 A wide range of factors can affect the concentrations, including the interaction of salbutamol with food or other medications, dehydration and the timing of salbutamol usage before the test.”